You’ve probably heard of the 4% retirement rule.

 They retired decades before conventional wisdom says they should.

 The couple put their entire proceeds, about $500,000, in Vanguard’s S&P 500 index fund.
-“We knew that we were going to be retired for a really long time," says Bob, "so we decided not to include bonds in our portfolio".
+"We knew that we were going to be retired for a really long time," says Bob, "so we decided not to include bonds in our portfolio".

 The couple planned to spend no more than 4% of their portfolio each year.

 To stretch their money, they spend most of their time in affordable countries.

 They have since tweaked their investments.

 But I wanted to see what would have happened if the couple withdrew an inflation-adjusted 4% annually from their initial $500,000 portfolio.

 In 1991, the first year of their retirement, they would have withdrawn $20,613.